ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

    2.)
 Upgrade walinuxagent (usually from PPA)
    3.)
 Confirm that "waagent" is running, check /var/log/waagent.log for errors 4.)
 Reboot, repeat step 3
-   5.)
-Repeat step 5, capture the instance as an image and provision a new instance from it; repeat step 3

 .. _sru_test_cases: